LegalServerJS/decorations/README.md

 Check the checkbox next to "Format as HTML."
 This is very important!

 Copy and paste the contents of one of the HTML files in this repository into the "Text" of the Instruction.
+(When viewing the file in GitHub, it might make it easier to copy and paste if you click the "Raw" button; then you can copy everything with Ctrl-a.)

 Then press "Continue" or "Save & Stay on Page" to save your work.